Me

 Buff-banded Mining Bee (Andrena simillima)

-The study suggests that Knapweed (Centaurea) is a defining conservation requirement.
-The study suggests the bee has a relatively high population density which may link to a requirement for dense stands of abundant (at least 450 flowers) of Knapweed (Centaurea) close to nest sites (within 700m).
+Comprehensive surveys by Kernow Ecology and pollen analysis by Dr. Judy Webb suggests that Knapweed (Centaurea) is a defining conservation requirement for Buff-banded Mining Bee (Andrena simillima).
+The bee has a relatively high population density which may link to a requirement for dense stands of abundant (at least 450 flowers) of Knapweed (Centaurea) close to nest sites (within 900m).
 Scrub edge or ruderal habitat rich with Bramble are also important, but unlikely to be limiting as generally increasing in Cornwall.

 Buff-banded Mining Bee (Andrena simillima) uses sparsely vegetated banks and compacted bare ground for nest sites.
-The species nested in aggregations, or solitarily in fairly close proximinity to other aggregations, suggesting resonable sized areas of bare ground may be required.
+The species nested in aggregations, or solitarily in fairly close proximity to other aggregations, suggesting reasonable sized areas of bare ground may be required.
 Usually not restrictive on coastal sites, but potentially restrictive on some sites and particularly inland ones.

 andrena rosae